Karto-Zan languages

-The Karto-Zan languages, also known as Georgian-Zan, are a branch of the Kartvelian language family that contains the Georgian and Zan languages.
+The Karto-Zan languages, also known as Georgian–Zan, are a branch of the Kartvelian language family that contains the Georgian and Zan languages.
 The Svan language forms the other branch of the Kartvelian family, showing characteristic differences from the Karto-Zan group.
-It has been hypothesized that the divergence between Svan and Proto-Kartvelian goes back as far as the 19th century BCE.
-Georgian and Zan on the other hand diversified from Proto-Georgian-Zan during the 7th century BCE.
+It has been hypothesized that the divergence between Svan and Proto-Kartvelian goes back as far as the 19th century BC.
+Georgian and Zan on the other hand diversified from Proto-Georgian–Zan during the 7th century BC.
 Both languages share common archaic words related to metallurgy and agriculture absent in Svan.

 Classification

 The Karto-Zan languages constitute a branch of the Kartvelian language family.
-Glottolog internally divides the Karto-Zan group into the Georgic languages, which contain Georgian and its dialects, Judaeo-Georgian and Old Georgian, and the Zan languages, which contain the Mingrelian and Laz languages.
+Glottolog internally divides the Karto-Zan group into the Georgic languages, which contain Georgian and its dialects, and Old Georgian, and the Zan languages, which contain the Mingrelian and Laz languages.